aptos-labs/aptos-core/developer-docs-site/docs/apis/aptos-labs-developer-portal.md

 Currently the following rate limits apply:

 1. GRPC Transaction Stream: 20 concurrent streams per user
-2. Fullnode API: 5000 requests per 5 minutes window
+2. Fullnode API: 5000 requests per 5 minutes sliding window.
-3. GraphQL API: 5000 requests per 5 minutes window
+3. GraphQL API: 5000 requests per 5 minutes sliding window.

-   Note that requests for the Fullnode API / GraphQL API are counted separately, so you can make 5000 Fullnode API requests AND 5000 GraphQL API requests in the same 5 window minutes.
+   Note that requests for the Fullnode API / GraphQL API are counted separately, so you can make 5000 Fullnode API requests AND 5000 GraphQL API requests in the same 5 minutes window.
+The rate limit is applied as a continuous sliding window.

 Rate limits are customizable per user upon request.
 If you have a use-case that requires higher rate limits than the default, please open a support case through one of the supported channels in the portal.